Corporate Governance

 To help build a culture of performance and stewardship amongst its Board members, the Group ensures that all the Directors step down and offer themselves for re-election at regular intervals of at least once every three (3) years.
 The Company’s Bye-Laws provide that at least one-third of the directors for the time being (or if their number is not three or a multiple of three, then the number nearest to but not less than one third) shall retire from office by rotation.

-The NC has recommended for Mr Lee Wan Lik to be nominated for re-election.
-In making the recommendation, the NC had considered his overall contributions and performance and competencies in fulfi lling his responsibility as Director to the Board.
+For Mr Michael Yap Kiam Siew and Professor Chee Yeow Meng, they each has consented to stand for re-election.
+The NC has recommended for Mr Michael Yap Kiam Siew and Professor Chee Yeow Meng to be nominated for re-election at the 2024 AGM.
+In making the recommendation, the NC had considered their overall contributions and performance and competencies in fulfilling his responsibility as Director to the Board.
 The Board has accepted the NC’s recommendation.
-Please refer to the notice of AGM for the resolutions put forth in relation to the re- elections and details of the retiring Director including the information required under Rule 720(6) of the Listing Manual, as disclosed in the section on Disclosure of Information on Director’s Seeking Re-election in this corporate governance report.
+Please refer to the notice of AGM for the resolutions put forth in relation to the re- elections and details of the retiring Directors including the information required under Rule 720(6) of the Listing Manual, as disclosed in the section on Disclosure of Information on Director’s Seeking Re-election in this corporate governance report.

 There is no alternate director appointed to the Board as at the date of this Annual Report.